sismo-core/sismo-docs/tutorials/sismo-connect/gate-your-contracts-with-sismo-connect-advanced.md

 That's it!
 Your frontend will be located in `src/pages/index.tsx`.
 We will handle the installation of Foundry in the solidity part of the tutorial.

-You can find the complete Next.js boilerplate repository setup with sismoConnect [here](https://github.com/sismo-core/sismo-connect-boilerplate).
+You can find the complete Next.js boilerplate repository setup with Sismo Connect [here](https://github.com/sismo-core/sismo-connect-boilerplate).

-### Register your sismoConnect App in the Factory
+### Register your Sismo Connect App in the Factory

-Before you begin integrating [**sismoConnect**](../../readme/sismo-connect.md), you must create first a sismoConnect app in the [**Sismo Factory**](https://factory.sismo.io/apps-explorer).
-This step is mandatory to obtain an application Id (`appId`), which is required during the sismoConnect development process.
+Before you begin integrating [**Sismo Connect**](../../readme/sismo-connect.md), you must create first a Sismo Connect app in the [**Sismo Factory**](https://factory.sismo.io/apps-explorer).
+This step is mandatory to obtain an application Id (`appId`), which is required during the Sismo Connect development process.

 <details>

-<summary>Why is an <code>appId</code> mandatory for sismoConnect?</summary>
+<summary>Why is an <code>appId</code> mandatory for Sismo Connect?</summary>

 The `appId` will be used to compute an AnonUserID, which is the the unique identifier for a user on your app.
 The AnonUserID is simply the hash of a user's Vault secret and the appId.

 $$vaultId = hash(vaultSecret, appId)$$

-If we remove the appId from this simple calculation, we would have had the same AnonUserID for the same vaultSecret, effectively leaking information about a user that uses sismoConnect on two different apps.
+If we remove the appId from this simple calculation, we would have had the same AnonUserID for the same vaultSecret, effectively leaking information about a user that uses Sismo Connect on two different apps.
 The AnonUserID would be the same across different apps, and the user could be tracked if the AnonUserIDs became public.

 By introducing an appId, the vaultId is now different between apps, and the same user will have two different AnonUserIDs on two different apps, effectively preserving the user's privacy.&#x20;